 The recommended humidity range for your home and your health is 35-50%.
 During the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.

-By adding a whole-home humidifier to your HVAC system, you can adjust humidity levels through your thermostat.
-You will have the ability to place the humidity to any level you desire without worrying about switching the system on and off.
-At the end of the heating season, your humidifier can be drained and powered off until it is needed again.
-The only maintenance your humidifier should need can be performed by your Service Exerts technician as part of your regular HVAC tune-ups.
+By adding a whole-home humidifier to your HVAC system, you can modify humidity levels through your thermostat.
+You will have the ability to place the humidity to any level you want without worrying about turning the system on and off.
+When the heating season ends, your humidifier can be drained and powered off until it is needed again.
+The only maintenance your humidifier should need can be performed by your Service Exerts technician during your regular HVAC tune-ups.

 Humidity is oftentimes neglected as a component of indoor comfort and air quality.
-Think about these reasons why a whole home humidifier is worth the investment:
+Consider these reasons why a whole home humidifier is worth the investment:

 Healthy Air, Healthy You

-A lack of moisture in the air can dry out your nasal passages, bringing about irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
+A lack of moisture in the air can dry out your nasal passages, causing irritation of the skin, eyes, nose and mouth and may even exacerbate respiratory illnesses.
 Installing a whole-home humidifier for your heating and cooling system can help clear your sinuses, moisturize your nasal passages, and improve your breathing.
-Adding moisture to your air is ideal for your health.
-Whole-home humidifiers help reduce your risk of illness as viruses and bacteria do not survive in moist air.
+Adding moisture to your air is optimal for your health.
+Whole-home humidifiers help reduce your risk of illness as viruses and bacteria do not thrive in moist air.

-Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help minimize snoring and, in some cases, do away with it completely resulting in a full night of uninterrupted sleep.
+Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help minimize snoring and, in some cases, do away with it altogether leading to a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
 That is likely due to the air drying out your skin and lips, causing itchy, dull spots and cracks.
 Adding moisture using a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that often comes along with the cold winter months.